xunker/snesdump_board/README.md

   - For obvious reasons you can't use both at the same time
   - It is **highly** recommended to mount the microcontroller on headers so it can be removed later

+* Decoupling Capacitor (optional)
+  - an electrolytic capacitor with a rating of at least 6.3v and a value from 0.1uF to 10uF will improve the general stability of the reader

 ## Licenses

 SNES Slot Footprint ([SNES-CONN-EXP.kicad_mod](https://github.com/db-electronics/kicadlib)) is